phguo/Auto-nuaa.portal/README.md

     - __PASSWORD__ is your password, like `123456`.
     - __PYTHON_ENV__ is a python environment with "Requests" library installed, it would be like `/Users/{your mac user name}/miniconda3/bin/python` if you follow step 0 to install Python and "Requests".
 4. Click on "import" to import "Auto nuaa.portal" into your Alfred workflows.
-5. Disable the "Captive Network Support" in macOS using
+5. Disable the "Captive Network Support" in MacOS using
 ```
 sudo defaults write /Library/Preferences/SystemConfiguration/com.apple.captive.control Active -boolean false
 ```